giannilmbd/dynare/doc/manual/source/the-model-file.rst

        M_.npred + M_.both + M_.nfwrd + M_.nstatic = M_.endo_nbr

-.. matvar:: M_.state_var

-        Vector of numerical indices identifying the state variables in the vector of declared variables. ``M_.endo_names(M_.state_var)``
-        therefore yields the name of all variables that are states in the model declaration, i.e. that show up with a lag.

 Internally, Dynare uses two orderings of the endogenous variables: the order of declaration (which is reflected in ``M_.endo_names``), and an order based on the four types described above, which we will call the